 Learning how to install cabinet knobs is one part cabinet knob placement and a second part having the right tools.
-I know this because I’ve installed thousands of knobs and handles on client and my own cabinets.
+And I know this because I’ve installed thousands of knobs and handles on kitchens in my woodworking career.

-Obviously, once the drill bit makes contact with the cabinet door or drawer there is just no going back.
-Since there is complex math with manual layout (fractions, metric) and repeated times 25-50 doors and drawers the room for error is immense.
+And of course, once the drill bit makes contact with the cabinet door or drawer there is no going back.
+Since there is complex math with manual layout (fractions, metric) and repeated over 25-50 doors and drawers the room for error is immense.

 - Have the right tools and screws on hand (we will review later)

 - Align all doors and drawers first and keep them on the cabinets.

 - Decide where your cabinet knobs will be placed.

 - Use a tacking putty to hold a knob in place to test visual appeal.

 - Setup a cabinet knob jig based on desired placement.